Meet the Music Team

 Ian has been working at the helm of Newcastle Cathedral’s busy music department since September 2016.
 He recruits, trains and conducts the separate choirs of boy and girl choristers, and a back row of professional adult Lay Clerks in six choral services per week.
 He has overall responsibility for the Cathedral’s many musical initiatives, and is in charge of the further development of music at Newcastle Cathedral.

 Before Newcastle, Ian directed one of the country’s largest parish church music programmes at St John’s Church, Ranmoor, Sheffield.
 In this role he established weekday services of Choral Evensong and an Organ Recital series, as well as the choirs’ first international tours, and a CD recording.
 Until 2011, Ian was Assistant Director of Music at Chester Cathedral.
-As well as playing for cathedral services on a daily basis, he was also managed the Cathedral’s Chorister Outreach Programme and conducted the Cathedral Nave Choir.
+As well as playing for cathedral services on a daily basis, he also managed the Cathedral’s Chorister Outreach Programme and conducted the Cathedral Nave Choir.

 Following undergraduate studies at the University of East Anglia, Norwich, Ian spent consecutive years as Organ Scholar at Blackburn and Chichester Cathedrals.
-Since then Ian has given organ recitals at churches, cathedrals and other recital venues across the country and further afield, and performed as an organist on BBC Radios 3 and 4, as well as BBC 1 television.
+Since then Ian has given organ recitals at churches, cathedrals and other recital venues across the country and further afield, and performed as an organist on BBC Radio 3 and 4, as well as BBC 1 television.
 Ian is married to a dietitian, and has two young sons.

 Kris Thomsett (Assistant Director of Music)